diegomdv/dmdv.me-2024/content/authors/admin/_index.md

 I like to <b><span
   class="txt-rotate"
   data-period="2000"
-  data-rotate='[ "sell more with less effort", "control your distribution", "really stand out from your competitors", "use AI effectively", "make a difference" ]' style="background:yellow;"></span></b>?
+  data-rotate='[ "sell more with less effort", "control your distribution", "really stand out from your competitors", "use AI effectively", "make a difference" ]' style="background:yellow; color:black;"></span></b>?